2blue1clown/punto-elysia/README.md

 # Server endpoints

+Room logic

+- Server receives a request to make a new room (get)
+- Server makes new room and adds it to the rooms

 ## newRoom

 One of the players in the group will make a request to start a new room.